 If you would like additional information on the SABES program, see below.

-STEM Achievement in Baltimore Elementary Schools (SABES) is a National Science Foundation (NSF)-funded collaboration between Baltimore City Public Schools (City Schools) and Johns Hopkins University.
-Its purpose is to improve educational outcomes in STEM disciplines throughout Baltimore City’s elementary schools.
-Specifically, this five-year project focuses on improving STEM curriculum and delivery in grades 3 – 5 at nine schools in three targeted communities (Greater Homewood, Greektown/Highlandtown and Park Heights).
+STEM Achievement in Baltimore Elementary Schools (SABES) started as a National Science Foundation (NSF)-funded collaboration between Baltimore City Public Schools (City Schools) and Johns Hopkins University.
+Its purpose remains to improve educational outcomes in STEM disciplines throughout Baltimore City’s elementary schools.

 - Welcome students into the STEM pipeline at an early age and encourage them to consider STEM majors/careers

 - Provide students with a meaningful opportunity to meet STEM experts

 - Explain how science and math are utilized by engineers

 - Discuss real-life applications of the tools and concepts that students learn in the classroom

 - Support students completing Student Driven Projects – using STEM to improve aspects of their community

 - STEM retirees

 - STEM graduate students